carbon-io/presentation__qcon-2017/README.md

 ## (2) Design goals

 * Software-lifecycle aware: coding, testing, and documenting micro-services are all first-class concepts.
-* Have a "the way" to do common things such as structuring your application code, defining endpoints, parameter parsing and validation etc...
+* Batteries included with a *"the way"* to do common things such as structuring your application code, parameter parsing, logging, authentication and access control, etc...
-* Batteries included: includes support for logging, authentication and access control, HTTP error handling, etc...
 * Simplify concurrency (a.k.a. avoid callback hell) and make it easier to debug code by bringing back stack traces.
 * Database CRUD should be trivial.
 * Communicating with other services should be trivial (so you can build distributed systems).